nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 ---

+<h2 style="color: green">July—Dec 2023</h2> Our paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/CSL-speech-2023.pdf"> What do End-to-End Speech Models Learn about Speaker, Language and Channel Information?
+A Layer-wise and Neuron-level Analysis </a> has been accepted to appear in the next volume of the Computer Speech and Language (CSL) journal.

-<h2 style="color: green">Jan—June 2023</h2>  I will be serving as an Area Chair (Senior Meta-Reviewer) for the Thirty-Nineth AAAI Conference on Artificial Intelligence (AAAI-23).
+I will be serving as an Area Chair (Senior Meta-Reviewer) for the Thirty-Nineth AAAI Conference on Artificial Intelligence (AAAI-23).

-We have released new functionality in the NeuroX Library.
+<h2 style="color: green">Jan—June 2023</h2>  We have released new functionality in the NeuroX Library.
 Please check out our corresponding paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/ACL23.pdf"> NeuroX Library for Neuron Analysis of Deep NLP Models </a> accepted to appear at the ACL demo track.

 I will be serving as Senior Area Chair for Interpretability and Analysis of Models for NLP Track at the EMNLP 2023.